Adaptive Aggregation Based Domain Decomposition Multigrid for the Lattice Wilson Dirac Operator: Numerical Results

 \subsection{Scaling Tests}

 We now study the scaling behavior of the solver as a function of the mass parameter and the system size.
-While the first determines the condition number of the Wilson Dirac operator, the second has an effect on the density of the eigenvalues.
+While the former determines the condition number of the Wilson Dirac operator, the latter has an effect on the density of the eigenvalues.
 In particular, increasing the volume leads to a higher density of small eigenvalues~\cite{Banks:1979yr}.
-In a weak scaling test we also analyze the performance as a function of the number of processors used.
+In a weak parallel scaling test we also analyze the performance as a function of the number of processors used.